rankynbass/XLCSetup/README.md

 # XIVLauncher.Core local installer
 A quick and dirty script to install (or uninstall) XIVLauncher locally without flatpak.
-Assuming you have a local install of steam, lutris, or even just wine, the dependencies should be met.
+Assuming you have a native (non-flatpak) install of steam, lutris, or even just wine, the dependencies should be met.

 ## How to use
 Download XIVLocal-Installer.tar.gz from the latest release and extract.
 Alternately, `git clone` the repo.